donishadsmith/neurocaps/README.md

 ```
 **Output:**
 ```
-List of confound regressors that will be used during timeseries extraction if available in confound dataframe: Cosine*, aComp*, Rot*.
+List of confound regressors that will be used during timeseries extraction if available in confound dataframe: Cosine*, Rot*.

 BIDS Layout: ...0.4_ses001-022/ds000031_R1.0.4 | Subjects: 1 | Sessions: 1 | Runs: 1